-Study, Learn Garden Design at home

 Mosses and lichens often grow on rocks and most people consider these to be desirable features.
 In some cases, their growth can be adversely affected by moving the rocks from their point of origin and changing the light and moisture levels.
 For example, mosses grow naturally in moist shady areas, and if you move the rock to a hot dry position the mosses will die.

-Medium to large rocks can be moved by hand if you have a little help:
+Medium to large rocks may be moved by hand if you have a little help:

 - Crow bars can be used to slowly edge the rock along the ground and manoeuvre it into its final position.
 For large rocks you might need two crow bars and two people, working together; one holding the rock, while the other moves it into position.